RfDropDown creates a Bulma dropdown that supports searching and manages the selection of an item.

 @SelectedItemTemplate(SelectedItem)

-isn't set the drop down will use ChildContent
+If SelectedItemTemplate isn't set the drop down will use ChildContent.

 Setting up RForge is simple.
 Follow the below steps to add RForge Blazor components to your project.